 Making Acorn Squash

 Acorn squash is an underrated fruit.
 Changing up the seasonings will help keep this recipe in your rotation.
-Cooking it on the grill gives it a much firmer consistency than when you cook it on the stovetop.
+Cooking squash on the grill gives it a much firmer consistency than when you cook it on the stovetop.
 The grill marks on the squash give it a homecooked authenticity.

 You can quarter the acorn squash if you prefer larger pieces.
 However, you’ll have to increase the cook time.
 I like cutting it into smaller pieces so they cook faster.
-Either way, cooking it on the grill is fun and easy to do.
+Either way, cooking acorn squash on the grill is fun and easy to do.
 You can do this with other winter squash as well.
 Cooking squash on the BBQ is fun.
 You can skewer it for shish-ka-bob as well.

 We often forget about our grill or it’s not convenient to use because of the weather.
 However, whenever we do, the meal is fantastic.
 There’s just something better about foods we make on the grill.